borkshop/kni/MANUAL.md

 Bullet symbols include `-`, `*`, and `+`.
-Every time a line starts on a deeper column than the prior, it starts a new thread ends ends on the next line that starts on a shallower column.
+Every time a line starts on a deeper column than the prior, it starts a new thread that ends on the next line that starts on a shallower column.

 ```
 * [You s[S]ay, {"Hello."} ]